MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ### Set Kerberos ticket on Windows, Linux And macOS

-You must up a Kerberos ticket linking your current user to a Windows domain account.
+You must up a Kerberos ticket to link your current user to a Windows domain account.
 A summary of key steps is included below.

 #### Windows